Today’s economy is driven by innovation, and the proper protection of innovation is vital.

 Patent protection is requested by filing with CIPO a formally prepared application including background, description, drawings and claims, such that aspects of the invention and its operation are described in sufficient detail for a notional person skilled in the art to carry out the claimed invention.
 Also included in the filing are the requisite CIPO patent application fees and details concerning the inventor(s) of the invention.

-Once filed, the claims of the patent application are examined by an assigned patent examiner for novel, inventive and industrial-applicability considerations in view of pertinent technology publicly available before the filing date of the patent application, as well as any format considerations.
-Once deemed allowable by the patent examiner, the patent issues after payment of the patent issue fee.
+Once filed, the claims of the patent application are examined by an assigned patent examiner for novel, inventive and industrial applicability considerations in view of pertinent technology publicly available before the filing date of the patent application, as well as any format considerations.
+Once deemed allowable by the patent examiner, the patent is issued after payment of the patent issue fee.

 Enforcement of an issued Canadian patent can be obtained from the Canadian federal courts or the Canadian provincial courts.

 A Canadian patent is a monopoly granted by the Canadian government that affords the holder of the Canadian patent an exclusive right to manufacture, sell or use an invention throughout Canada for a period of 20 years from the date of the application in Canada.
 A patent owner or licensee may bring a court action against someone who infringes on the Canadian monopoly to the invention claimed by the patent.